RocketCommunicationsInc/astro-uxds/_content/components/push-button.md

 # Push Button

-Pushbuttons are a variant of the toggle button that incorporate label and action in to a single user interface element.
-Pushbuttons may provide a useful interface element where screen real-estate is at a premium.
+Push buttons are a variant of the Switch that incorporate label and action into a single user interface element.
+Push buttons may provide a useful interface element where screen real-estate is at a premium.